braindotai/braindotai/README.md

 <br>

+## 🥺👉🏻👈🏻 # Who am I?

 - 💻 I'm a Full Stack 🤖 ML Engineer and 🌎 Web Developer.
 - 👷‍♂️ Working full time with a startup ⭐ [SkylarkLabs.ai](https://skylarklabs.ai/), where I have developed and deployed 4 products to far.
 - 🏆 Won Covid ML Hackathon with 1st rank in my college.
-- 🌐 You can check out my [website](https://brain-bust.web.app/home).
+- 🌐 You can check out my [website](https://brain-bust.web.app/home), 🔨 built with Angular and Django.
-- 📺 And don't hesitate to bless the subscribe button [here](https://www.youtube.com/channel/UCdbcIkMaFdRVYXm76TH6qiw).
+- 📺 I'm the creator of [BrainBust](https://www.youtube.com/channel/UCdbcIkMaFdRVYXm76TH6qiw) Youtube channel.
+I don't like that subscribe button either, so destroy it, kill it, suck its life out.
-- 📰 Currently working on my very first research publication.
+- 📰 Working on my very first research publication.
+- 🔠 Currently mastering NLP.

 ## 👨🏻‍🏫 # Technical Skills
 ### 🤖 Machine Learning / Deep Learning: